 Students with hair of length past the collar are to tie it back.
-The Friends' School Shop stocks acceptable hair accessories or plain red, navy or white ribbons and elastics may be used.
+The Friends' School Shop stocks acceptable hair accessories.
 Students are expected to wear their hair in a style and colour that is acceptable to the Head of Morris.

 Scarves, gloves and beanies may be worn to and from school.
-They should be plain red or navy and suitable items are available at the School Shop.
+They should be plain navy and suitable items are available at the School Shop.

 Students may wear a watch, a ring and plain studs/sleepers.
-No other jewelry or nail polish is permitted.
+No other jewellery or nail polish is permitted.